sunng87/slacker/README.md

 * Eval approach provides full features of clojure, you can use high-order functions and lazy arguments.
 Due to the limitation of serialization, slacker has its difficulty to support these features.

+### Slacker VS. Thrift, Protobuf

+Since clojure is also hosted on Java virtual machine, you can use existed Java RPC framework in clojure, like protobuf and thrift.

+#### pros

+* No schema needed
+* No additional code generation
+* Transparent, non-invasive API
+* Pure clojure way
+* Highly customizable (interceptor framework)

+#### cons

+* Currently, there is no cross language support.
+Slacker is only for clojure.
+I am planning to add nodejs support via clojurescript.
+* Potential performance improvements.

 ## Example